AgriOps

 How Much Dry Matter Does Your Livestock Need Per Day?

 Accurate DM intake calculations are the foundation of cost-effective winter feeding.
-A 650 kg beef cow needs 16–20 kg DM daily — but converting that to a fresh silage weight depends entirely on your forage quality.
-This calculator does the conversion instantly.
+A 650 kg beef cow needs 16–20 kg DM daily — but converting that to a fresh silage weight depends entirely on your forage quality and DM content.
+This calculator does the conversion instantly using your own figures.

 Beef (maint.)